 (NCRA) STRONG Committee

 The STRONG Committee was created to achieve the resources and boots-on-the-ground information that can be utilized to fight the proliferation of electronic recording in the most effective way.
 The STRONG Committee has been mobilized to promote stenographic court reporting and captioning as the best means to maintain the accuracy and integrity of the record.

 The Student/Teacher Committee develops both the student sessions and the teacher workshops for the Annual Convention.
 This committee also creates and solicits content for NCRA’s online student newsletter.
 Members work with other committees to keep students involved as they graduate and enter the profession.

 The Technology Committee is responsible for providing consistent research and information on both technology and realtime resources as it relates to industry trends, cutting-edge technology, and tools available to enhance and support member education and knowledge.

 Test Advisory Committee

-The Test Advisory Committee is responsible for selecting the RSR, RPR, RMR, RDR, CRR and CRC skills tests.
-TAC also reviews and approves the RPR and RDR written knowledge tests once a year.
+The Test Advisory Committee (TAC) is responsible for selecting the RSR, RPR, RMR, RDR, CRR, and CRC skills tests.
+TAC also reviews and approves the RPR and RDR Written Knowledge Tests once a year.
 Members serving on this committee cannot take the CRC, CRR, RSR, RPR, RMR, or RDR certification exams for three years after serving on the committee.

 Written Knowledge Test Committee